Babies this age are honing all five senses, understanding and learning more and

 more from what they see, hear, and feel.

 Babies this age can see

-much farther away (several feet) than just a few months ago.
-They can usually focus
+much farther away (several feet or more) than just a few months ago.
+They usually

 Your baby is becoming much more aware of the environment.
 He or she can now follow